eonist/eonist.github.io/_posts/2020-07-05-modern-work.md

 - Tasks to solve problems
 - Skills to perform tasks

 Does your team have the skills and knowledge to perform thous tasks to solve thous problems, at the level you need them to be performed.
+Within the time constraints budget / resources / mandate allows?

 Using this lense helps you distill down to the basic building block of your team.
 And it can help you understand your teams contributions to the overall organization.